PhasicFlow/phasicFlow/src/PostprocessData/readme.md

         // simulationTime: uses the simulation time of the simulation controlling the execution of postprocessing
         // default: uses the default time control (defined in defaultTimeControl).
         // default behavior: if you do not specify it, parameters in defaultTimeControl is used.
     }

+    particlesTrack
+    {
+        processMethod      particleProbe;

+        processRegion      centerPoints;

+        // all particles whose ceters are located inside this box
+        // are selected.
+Selection occurs at startTime: particles
+        // that are inside the box at t = startTime. selector           box;
+        boxInfo
+        {
+            min            (0 0 0);
+            max            (0.1 0.05 0.05);
+        }

+        // center position of selected particles are processed field              position;

+        timeControl        simulationTime;
+        // execution starts at 1.0 s
+        startTime           1.0;
+        // execution ends at 10 s
+        endTime             10;
+        // execution interval of this compoenent
+        executionInterval   0.02;

+    }

     on_single_sphere